— MySQL

 6 | 104 | general |

-We can see that user 101 has 'board' and 'staff' memberships, user 102 has 'staff' and 'general' memberships, and user 103 and 104 have just 'general' memberships.
+We can see that user 101 is a member of 'board' and 'staff', user 102 is a member of 'staff' and 'general', and user 103 and 104 have 'general' memberships.

 function and a subquery.
+The field()

 SELECT userId, membership AS priorityMembership FROM user_membershipWHERE field(membership, "board", "staff", "general") = ( SELECT min(field(membership, "board", "staff", "general")) FROM user_membership t WHERE t.userId = user_membership.userId)GROUP BY userId;

-.
-It allows us to convert the index value back to the corresponding string at the index number specified in the list of arguments.
+function allows us to convert the index value back to the corresponding string at the index number specified in the list of arguments.

 SELECT userId, elt(min(field(membership, "board", "staff", "general")), "board", "staff", "general") AS priorityMembership, min(field(membership, "board", "staff", "general")) AS rankFROM user_membershipGROUP BY userId;